When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

-The American Academy of Sleep Medicine only recommends using at-home sleep tests to diagnose obstructive sleep apnea.
+At-home sleep tests are generally only used to diagnose obstructive sleep apnea.
 They are not currently indicated for central sleep apnea, a rarer form of sleep apnea where the pauses in breathing are caused not by a collapse of the airways, but by the brain’s failure to send signals to breathe.

 At-home sleep apnea tests are currently prescribed to healthy adults with symptoms that suggest moderate or severe OSA, and not another sleep disorder.
 If that describes you, and you would prefer to take your test at home instead of in a sleep center, an at-home sleep apnea test may be the right choice for you.